8.2.3

 From 2010 to 2015 constitutional reforms have included introducing fixed-term parliaments, further devolution to Wales and elected mayors and police commissioners.

-• In 2017 Theresa May was able to call a general election because two-thirds of MPs voted in favour of an election.
+• Example: In 2017, Theresa May called a general election because two-thirds of MPs voted in favour.

 Further devolution to Wales